Gary Warren (footballer)

 Gary Robert Warren (born 16 August 1984) is an English footballer who plays as a defender for Clachnacuddin.
-He is also Head of Professional Academy at Ross County.
+He is also Head of Professional Academy at Scottish Premiership club Ross County.

 Club career

 Warren's football career began at Mangotsfield United in the Southern League, for whom he played between 2002 and 2006.
 He rose up through the youth & reserve ranks to the first team and made his debut for Mangotsfield away to Evesham United on 1 April 2003.
 He played a pivotal role in the team's 2004–2005 Southern League – Western Division championship-winning side.
 His career record with Mangotsfield totalled 164 appearances with 11 goals.

 In the summer transfer window of 2006, Warren went on trial at Bristol Rovers, with a view to permanent contract, but he eventually opted to join Team Bath.

 Warren captained Team Bath to play-off promotion and played a pivotal part in the university's rise to conference football.
 Team Bath folded in his last year and Warren then joined Newport County after interest from a number of clubs including Hereford.